inet-framework/inet/doc/src/developers-guide/ch-ethernet.rst

    When frames collide the transmission is aborted – in this case the transmitting station transmits a jam signal.
-Jam signals are represented by a :msg:`EthernetJamSignal` message.
+Jam signals are represented by an :msg:`EthernetJamSignal` message.
 The jam message contains the tree identifier of the frame whose transmission is aborted.
-When the :ned:`EthernetCsmaMac` receives a jam signal, it knows that the corresponding transmission ended in jamming and have been aborted.
+When the :ned:`EthernetCsmaMac` receives a jam signal, it knows that the corresponding transmission ended in jamming and has been aborted.
 Thus when it receives as many jams as collided frames, it can be sure that the channel is free again.
 (Receiving a jam message marks the beginning of the jam signal, so actually has to wait for the duration of the